GWmodel-Lab/libgwmodel/docs/models/gwr-basic.rst

     algorithm.setIndepVarSelectionThreshold(3.0);
     mat beta_hat = algorithm.fit();

-The argument passing to :func:`GWRBasic::setIndepVarSelectionThreshold` is the threshold of AIC change determining whether one model is significantly different from another.
+The argument passing to :func:`gwm::GWRBasic::setIndepVarSelectionThreshold` is the threshold of AIC change determining whether one model is significantly different from another.
 Generally speaking, the size of this value depends on the number of samples.
 Data set of larger number of samples may need a larger threshold.